PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:15:53
+Last updated: 2024-04-02 19:16:27
-Random Quote: There is not one big cosmic meaning for all, there is only the meaning we each give to our life. - Anaïs Nin
+Random Quote: The person who lives life fully, glowing with life's energy, is the person who lives a successful life. - Daisaku Ikeda